willfid/microsoft-graph-docs/api-reference/beta/resources/calls-api-overview.md

 ## MediaPaaS

 Media processing is managed through Microsoft Media Platform (MediaPaaS).
-MediaPaaS helps Bots engage in Skype/Microsoft Teams audio/video calls and conferences.
+MediaPaaS helps bots engage in Skype/Microsoft Teams audio/video calls and conferences.
 It allows real-time bots to participate in both 1:1 and group/multiparty calls.

 - Direct (**application media**) media bot calls - You can build real-time bots using the SmartAgents API and have access to direct media I/O. Also known as the [Bots Media Library](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-real-time-media-concepts), it helps you build rich real-time media calling bots.
 You host the smart agents library and media processor.
 - Remote media (**service media**) bot calls: developers can manage the workflow but offload media hosting to MediaPaaS/IVR.